 Initially my vision for Poetricia Publishing was that it would be the vehicle through which I would publish all the manuscripts I had been sitting on for the past 20 years.
-In my excitement I didn’t realize that my goal was “all about me”.
+In my excitement I didn’t realize that this goal was “all about me”.

 As time went on, fellow poets began seeking me out for advice on how to publish their poems.
-My vision expanded to “specializing in publishing services for the Christian minded poet” became my focus.
-My goal became assisting other Christian poets in creating print ready manuscripts of inspirational poetry, while still carving out time to work on my own projects.
+My vision expanded to “specializing in publishing services for the Christian minded poet.”
+My goal was to assist other Christian poets in creating print ready manuscripts of inspirational poetry, while still carving out time to work on my own projects.

-As I recall those years, I am reminded of the biblical account of Joseph and his dreams.
-In Genesis 37:5-11 we read of Joseph’s divine dreams.
-In the first dream he and his brothers were out in the field, tying up bundles of wheat when his bundle stood up and his brother’s bundles gathered around and bowed down to it.
-In the second dream the sun, moon and stars bowed down to him.
-Based on his father’s words we know that symbolically the bundles of wheat and the stars represented his brothers and the sun and moon represented his mother and father.
-Joseph’s dreams of greatness seemed to be all about him.
-He was 17 years old.
+As I recall those years, I am reminded of the biblical account of Joseph and his dreams (Genesis 37:5-11).
+In his first dream, Joseph and his brothers were in the field tying up bundles of wheat when his bundle stood up and his brother’s bundles gathered around and bowed down to it.
+In Joseph's second dream, the sun, moon and stars bowed down to him.
+Based on his father’s question in this passage, we know that symbolically the bundles of wheat and the stars represented his brothers and the sun and moon represented his mother and father.
+At 17 years old, Joseph’s dreams of greatness seemed to be all about him.

 Many years later – after he was betrayed, falsely accused, imprisoned, set free, and had forgiven his brothers – those two dreams were fulfilled.
 Joseph was almost 40 by that time.
-He was promoted second in command over all the land of Egypt.
+He was promoted second in command over the land of Egypt.
 He said to his brothers, “you meant evil against me; but God meant it for good, in order to bring it about as it is this day, to save many people alive” (Genesis 50:20).
-Joseph realized it was not all about him.
+Joseph had come to realize that it wasn't all about him.
 I did too.

-Today my vision is even sharper.
 While a few unpublished manuscripts of my own remain on my to-do list, working as a freelance editor, writing coach, and publishing consultant has brought me such joy.
 The last expansion of Poetricia Publishing in 2016 sums up it up like this: “I’ve written my vision.
 Let me help you write yours.”

 Poetricia Publishing © 2018